-"Now we can invest in more equipment, which allows us to take on more projects, which allows us to hire more people, et cetera.
-That was one of the things that really we were waiting up until they came to this agreement on how we were going to pursue our capital plans for 2013.
+"Now we can invest in more equipment, which allows us to take on more projects, which allows us to hire more people," he says.
+"That was one of the things that really we were waiting until they came to this agreement on how we were going to pursue our capital plans for 2013."

-MESSENGER: The company has strengthened enough in the construction sector that we can foresee increased business, which will allow us to bump up hiring, bump up our spending on a variety of things that we were holding back on before.
+But the reason Messinger is hiring is not the fiscal cliff deal but rather that the construction industry is getting back on its feet.
+"The economy has strengthened enough in the construction sector that we can foresee increased business, which will allow us to bump up hiring, bump up our spending on a variety of things that we were holding back on before," Messinger says.

-SCOTT SHANE: You know, if demand is strong and the economy is growing and people are demanding products and services, then they feel confident on expanding.
-And when that's not happening, they don't feel confident.
+"You know, if demand is strong and the economy is growing and people are demanding products and services, then they feel confident on expanding and when that's not happening they don't feel confident," he says.

-STAN SOLOWAY: For the most part, I think what we're seeing are companies being very, very conservative and very, very disciplined in terms of their investments in people and the technology and so forth.
+Government contractors, especially in defense, may have the greatest uncertainty right now, says Stan Soloway of the Professional Services Council, an association of government contractors.
+"For the most part, I think what we're seeing are companies being very, very conservative and very, very disciplined in terms of their investments in people and in technology and so forth," he says.

-SOLOWAY: Rip the Band-Aid off and let's deal with this.
-If there's going to be substantially reduced spending, which we all expect, at least let's get it on the table, know what's coming so we can plan against it.
-That's when you'll start to see normalcy and investment decisions start to move forward.
+"Rip the Band-Aid off and let's deal with this," he says.
+"If there's going to be substantially reduced spending, which we all expect, at least let's get it on the table, know what's coming so we can plan against it.
+That's when you'll start to see normalcy and investment decisions start to move forward."

 But most analysts expect negotiations over spending cuts and the debt ceiling will once again go right down to the wire.